Jeremi Wiśniowiecki: Remembrance and popular culture

-In the 19th century this image started to waver, as a new wave in historiography began to reinterpret his life, and as the era of positivism in Poland put more value on builders, and less on warriors.
-Further, at that time the Polish historians began to question the traditional view of the "Ukrainian problem", and the way that the Polish noble class had dealt with the Cossacks.
-Slowly, Wiśniowiecki's image as a hero began to waver, with various aspects of his life and personality being questioned and criticized in the work of historians such as Karol Szajnocha and Józef Szujski.
+In the 19th century this image started to waver, as a new wave in historiography began to reinterpret Wiśniowiecki's life, and as the era of positivism in Poland put more value on builders and less on warriors.
+Further, at that time Polish historians began to question the traditional view of the "Ukrainian problem" and the way that the Polish noble class had dealt with the Cossacks.
+Various aspects of Wiśniowiecki's life and personality were questioned and criticized in the work of historians such as Karol Szajnocha and Józef Szujski.

+According to a legend, before dying Wiśniowiecki's mother warned him against converting to Catholicism and abandoning the faith of his ancestors; his conversion despite her warning was believed to have put a curse on the whole family, leading to his premature death.

-While Wiśniowiecki's portrayal (as a major secondary character) in the first part of Henryk Sienkiewicz's trilogy, With Fire and Sword which describes the history of the Polish–Lithuanian Commonwealth during the Uprising, was rather positive, criticism of his persona intensified, in particular from Sienkiewicz detractors such as Zygmunt Kaczkowski and Olgierd Górka.
+Wiśniowiecki is a major secondary character in Henryk Sienkiewicz's historical novel With Fire and Sword, set during the Khmelnytsky Uprising.
+While Sienkiewicz's portrayal of Wiśniowiecki is rather positive, criticism of the latter's persona intensified, in particular from Sienkiewicz detractors such as Zygmunt Kaczkowski and Olgierd Górka.
 The 1930s saw a first modern historical work about Wiśniowiecki, by Władysław Tomkiewicz.
-In the era of the People's Republic of Poland, the Communist Party's ideology dictated that all historians present him as an "enemy of the people", although this began to be relaxed after 1965.
-Widacki, analyzing the work of other historians notes that Władysław Czapliński was rather sympathetic to Wiśniowiecki, while Paweł Jasienica was critical of him.
+In the era of the People's Republic of Poland, the Communist Party's ideology dictated that all historians present Wiśniowiecki as an "enemy of the people", although this began to be relaxed after 1965.
+Widacki, analyzing the work of other historians, notes that Władysław Czapliński was rather sympathetic to Wiśniowiecki, while Paweł Jasienica was critical of him.
 Andrzej Seweryn played Jeremi Wiśniowiecki in the 1999 film With Fire and Sword.

 Wiśniowiecki was the main subject of one of Jacek Kaczmarski's 1993 songs Kniazia Jaremy nawrócenie (The Conversion of Knyaz Jarema).